paulmsmith/skeleton-ssg/README.md

-# Skeleton JAMStack site generator (Zero configuration)
+# Skeleton JAMStack site generator

 Feel free to take the code to make your own website.
 I made this for myself, I wanted a skeleton/boilerplate/start-kit for creating small static sites.